Newai: Attractions

-4).Red - Located at a short distance from Niwai, the Red Civilization where there were 3075 silver coins found along the river Dheel.
+4).
+Rairh - Located at a short distance from Niwai, the Rairh Civilization where there were 3075 silver coins found along the river Dheel.
 Therefore, this place was called Tatanagar of ancient India.
 This civilization is 4000 years old.

 5).
 Shivaji Park: This is the most attractive place of Niwai which attracts tourists with its beauty.
 It is built on the lines of Shivji Park in Mumbai.
 Here also a large stone idol of Maratha ruler Shivaji is installed.

 6).
 Patel Haveli - 25 km from Niwai at a place called Piplu.

 7).
 Budhala Balaji: A huge temple situated in the jungles of Rajwas village, 10 km from Niwai, known for its historical place.
 There are thousands of years old stone rocks here.
 The Hanuman temple here is quite famous, until today it is not possible to know where this statue came from.
 Remains of a 2500 year old civilization have been found in this village, which was called Narasimha's Kund Rajwas.